htamakos/terraform-provider-redash/README.md

 ### Copyright and license

-The Terraform Redash Provider is copyright 2019-2020 Snowplow Analytics Ltd.
+The Terraform Redash Provider was forked from [snowplow-devops/terraform-provider-redash](https://github.com/snowplow-devops/terraform-provider-redash).

 Licensed under the **[Apache License, Version 2.0][license]** (the "License");
 you may not use this software except in compliance with the License.